 They are also entirely fireproof.
 The constituent components ensure that these tiles never catch fire.
 They are also resistant to algae or mold.

-Because of their durability, most architectural shingles have warranties which last 30 to 50 years.
+Because of their durability, most architectural shingles have warranties that last 30 to 50 years.

 This warranty ensures your shingles get replaced if there’s a natural calamity or if there’s ever any manufacturing defect.

 - Long-Term Cost Effectiveness

 Although architectural shingles are a more significant investment up front, it will prove to be a lot cheaper over the long run.
 The initial cost of a laminate shingle will be about 20% more than a 3-tab shingle, but this investment will pay back many times that in the long run.
 The added durability ensures you don’t have to replace them or call in professionals to repair your roof tiles.
 They stay as strong and sturdy as the day you got them installed.